Bangkok: History

-Bangkok's economy gradually expanded through international trade, first with China, then with Western merchants returning in the early-to-mid 19th century.
-As the capital, Bangkok was the centre of Siam's modernization as it faced pressure from Western powers in the late-19th century.
+Bangkok's economy gradually expanded through international trade, first with China, then with Western merchants returning in the early to mid-19th century.
+As the capital, Bangkok was the centre of Siam's modernization as it faced pressure from Western powers in the late 19th century.
 The reigns of Kings Mongkut (Rama IV, r.
 1851–68) and Chulalongkorn (Rama V, r.
 1868–1910) saw the introduction of the steam engine, printing press, rail transport and utilities infrastructure in the city, as well as formal education and healthcare.
 Bangkok became the centre stage for power struggles between the military and political elite as the country abolished absolute monarchy in 1932.

 As Thailand allied with Japan in World War II, Bangkok was subjected to Allied bombing, but rapidly grew in the post-war period as a result of US aid and government-sponsored investment.
-Bangkok's role as a US military R&R destination boosted its tourism industry as well as firmly establishing it as a sex tourism destination.
+Bangkok's role as a US military R&R destination boosted its tourism industry, as well as firmly establishing it as a sex tourism destination.
 Disproportionate urban development led to increasing income inequalities and migration from rural areas into Bangkok; its population surged from 1.8 million to 3 million in the 1960s.

-Following the US withdrawal from Vietnam in 1973, Japanese businesses took over as leaders in investment, and the expansion of export-oriented manufacturing led to growth of the financial market in Bangkok.
+Following the US withdrawal from Vietnam in 1973, Japanese businesses took over as leaders in investment, and the expansion of export-oriented manufacturing led to the growth of the financial market in Bangkok.
 Rapid growth of the city continued through the 1980s and early 1990s, until it was stalled by the 1997 Asian financial crisis.
 By then, many public and social issues had emerged, among them the strain on infrastructure reflected in the city's notorious traffic jams.
 Bangkok's role as the nation's political stage continues to be seen in strings of popular protests, from the student uprisings in 1973 and 1976, anti-military demonstrations in 1992, and frequent street protests since 2006, including those by groups opposing and supporting former prime minister Thaksin Shinawatra from 2006 to 2013, and a renewed student-led movement in 2020.

 Administration of the city was first formalized by King Chulalongkorn in 1906, with the establishment of Monthon Krung Thep Phra Maha Nakhon (มณฑลกรุงเทพพระมหานคร) as a national subdivision.
 In 1915, the monthon was split into several provinces, the administrative boundaries of which have since further changed.
 The city in its current form was created in 1972 with the formation of the Bangkok Metropolitan Administration (BMA), following the merger of Phra Nakhon province on the eastern bank of the Chao Phraya and Thonburi province on the west during the previous year.